tamnm/web-game-engine/README.md

 ## Docs

 - Static docs site in `docs/site` with a simple theme and sidebar.
-- GitHub Pages splash in `docs/` that links to built demo games (`npm run build:pages` syncs assets).
+- GitHub Pages splash in `docs/` that links to built demo games and playground (`npm run build:pages` syncs assets).
+- Live demos available at GitHub Pages: Super Snake game and Engine Playground with interactive feature demos.
 - API Reference is generated from TypeScript via `npm run docs:api` into `docs/site/pages/api`.
 - See `docs/README.md` for usage, versioning badge, and deployment tips.